-The Way Out
+The Plan That Could Give Us Our Lives Back

 At the same time that Ginkgo and other next-gen sequencing tests should come online, antigen tests will be scaling up.
 Unlike a PCR or a Ginkgo-style test, an antigen test does not identify any of the virus’s genetic material.
 Instead, it looks for an antigen, a slightly redundant name for any chemical that’s recognized by the test.
 Antigen tests aren’t as sensitive as genetic tests, but what they sacrifice in accuracy, they make up in speed, cost, and convenience.
 Most important, an antigen test can be conducted quickly at a “point of care” location, such as a doctor’s office, nursing home, or hospital.

 Two of the most anticipated such tests are already on the market.
-Manufactured by two companies, Quidel and Becton, Dickinson, they look for an antigen called “nucleocapsid,” which is plentiful in the SARS-CoV-2 virus.
+Manufactured by two companies, Quidel and Becton, Dickinson and Company, they look for an antigen called “nucleocapsid,” which is plentiful in the SARS-CoV-2 virus.
 The companies say they will be making a combined 14 million tests a month by the end of September; for comparison, the U.S. completed 23 million total tests in July.
 This scale alone will make this type of test an important factor in fall testing.
 Hospitals and doctors told us they are eager to get their hands on antigen tests, in part because they’re worried about dealing with COVID-19 during the coming flu season.
 In years past, if a patient had a cough and a runny nose in December, she would likely be diagnosed with the flu, even if she tested negative on a rapid flu test.
 “But now we can’t presume [patients] have the flu,” because they might have COVID-19, says Natasha Bhuyan, the West Coast medical director for One Medical, a chain of primary-care clinics.
 An antigen test seems to offer a way out of this dilemma.

 The tests cost less than half as much as standard PCR tests, and they don’t need to be sent away to a lab.
 They can deliver a result in 15 minutes.
 But this approach has downsides.
 While the tests work well enough, successfully identifying most people with high viral loads, they have sometimes delivered false positives.
 Last week, Ohio Governor Mike DeWine tested positive on the Quidel test, leading him to cancel a meeting with President Trump.
 But later that day, he tested negative, three times, when analyzed by PCR.